google/zetasql/docs/string_functions.md

  </tr>
 </table>

 Flags may be specified in any order.
-Duplicate flags are not an error.
-When flags are not relevant for some element type, they are ignored.
+Duplicate flags aren't an error.
+When flags aren't relevant for some element type, they are ignored.

 ##### Width
 <a id="width"></a>